-The control of heat to a space is primarily the responsibility of the supplied controls.
+The control of heat to a space is primarily the responsibility of the supplied DDC controls; the exception being pneumatic and analog electronic.
 The controller provides staged contacts for heat to an electric heater, and either a single contact for on-off, or two contacts for three point floating outputs to a hot water valve.
 The control is most often open loop, in that the controller relies on feedback from the room sensor to modify the heater control signal.
-If a room is stratified (as when the discharge air temperature is greater than ASHRAE's recommended 15°F delta-t,) the time response may be very slow, resulting in considerable room temperature swings (in addition to the unacceptable room temperature stratification).
-The indicated temperature at the room sensor will, however, indicate acceptable temperature.
+If a room is stratified (as when the discharge air temperature is greater than ASHRAE's recommended 15°F delta-t, the time response may be very slow, resulting in considerable room temperature swings (in addition to the stratification).

-New technologies permit proportional discharge temperature controlled heat for VAV boxes, at a very low cost.
-The controller is connected either to a proportional hot water valve, or a single stage digital relay electric heater.
-When tied with a discharge temperature sensor, will allow the controller to set the desired discharge temperatures as a function of the DDC controller's demand.
-This technology allows for a better control of space temperature than most other methods.
+A new proportional discharge temperature controlled heat option is now available with Krueger VAV terminals, with both electric and hot water heat.
+This is a patented electronic time proportional controller (trade named LineaHeat).
+The controller is connected either to a PWM equipped proportional hot water valve, or a single stage digital relay version of the electric heater, and is available with an optional discharge temperature sensor.
+This sensor allows the controller to set the desired discharge temperatures as a function of the DDC controller's demand.
+The LineaHeat option allows for a better control of space temperature than other methods.
 It can be driven by a variety of application sequences using proportional (0-10 VDC or 0-20 mA) output, pulsing or staged 24 VAC output.
-The use of a three-point floating heater control option - with either hot water or electric heat - often reduces the cost of the DDC controller by as much as \$100 compared to a proportional output on the DDC controller.
+The (patent pending) three-point floating input option - with either hot water or electric heat - often reduces the cost of the DDC controller by as much as \$100 compared to a proportional output on the DDC controller, or requires an add-on module.
+Either option typically adds \$100 to the controller cost, more if the second module has to be separately mounted and wired.
 Some DDC manufacturers do not have an analog output option available at all.